rsyed0/mquery/README.md

 - Generates two scatter plots (exposure vs buy/sell, performance vs bullishness)
 - Allows user to examine line plot and weights for each stock/classifier performance
 - Saves each classifier in a file called screener_[mmddyy].txt

+python3 multiple_series.py [symbols...] [period=1y] [interval=1d]
+- Weighted-average of several indicators over several symbols, tuned using genetic algorithm
+- Will accumulate shares of multiple symbols within same portfolio to maximize returns
+- Generates line plot to show time-series exposure and performance of algorithm on period
+- Can be customized by adding strategies to strategies.py